Have you ever wondered about the solution to any of these ongoing debates and dilemmas in the Christian Church?

 If Nₓ→Fₓ, then it directly follows that the nature of a human determines the human’s perceptual frame of reference (Nh→Fh)

 The combination of these inherent qualities defines the beings nature.
-And the combination of each of these perceptions (grounded in each inherent quality) define the beings perceptual frame.
+Fallen human nature then defines the human beings’ perceptual frame.
 Or said differently, the nature of a fallen human determines the perceptual frame of a fallen human.
+This reasoning applies equally to all beings.
+Qₕ→Nₕ→Fₕ

 Perceptual Frames Of Multiple Beings Are Incompatible To Mankind